Charity Ekezie: Career

 Ekezie worked at a radio station for three and a half years.
 She also had a few online businesses, which have been inactive since 2020.

 She joined TikTok in 2020 due to boredom caused by the COVID-19 pandemic.
 Her first video to go viral involved her wearing traditional outfits from several African countries.
 When she began receiving ignorant comments on the video, she decided to respond to them sarcastically.
 Since then, Ekezie's content has largely focused on sarcastically correcting misconceptions of Africa.
 One video has Ekezie telling viewers that Africans drink saliva due to lack of water, while holding a bottle of water; another video has her telling viewers that Africa is one country whose capital is Wakanda.
 Ekezie has also criticized TikTok for not expanding their Creator Fund program to African users, meaning African TikTokers cannot make money from their videos.

 As of January 2023, 60% of Ekezie's followers were located in the United States.
-In July 2022, Ekezie had 1.2 million followers; by February 2023 this had increased to over 2 million.
+In July 2022, Ekezie had 1.2 million followers; by February 2023, her following had increased to over 2 million.

 Ekezie has said that she wants to return to journalism as a career in the future.